sgruger/sgruger.github.io/index.md

     <!-- PROJECT CARD 3 -->
     <div class="project-card" onclick="openModal(
-      'Mapping Hope: Using Data to Reach Women in Need', 'Conducted a geographic and statistical analysis of five years of Hope Women’s Center client intake data, revealing that three locations served more than 70% of all clients and identifying opportunities to improve service delivery.
+      'Mapping Hope: Using Data to Reach Women in Need (Aug.
+2025)', 'Conducted a geographic and statistical analysis of five years of Hope Women’s Center client intake data, revealing that three locations served more than 70% of all clients and identifying opportunities to improve service delivery.
 Produced strategic recommendations in an interal report for resource allocation, enhanced data collection, and expansion of high-impact programs to help guide future decisions and increase access to essential services for women and families across Arizona.', 'assets/images/project3.jpg',
       'https://news.asu.edu/20250916-local-national-and-global-affairs-asu-students-provide-help-and-hope-women-crisis'